Right to Produce

 The rights for most plays and musicals are held by play publishing houses.
 To obtain the rights to produce a play or musical, complete the following steps:

 1. Determine which play publishing house has the rights to the play you wish to produce.
-Each company has a catalogue which will indicate a royalty fee.
-However, be aware that the fee for your particular organization may differ.

 a.
 Play Title